Ash's Point Fort |

 (1775 - 1781, 1808 - 1818, 1863 - 1865), Machiasport FORT WIKI

 Originally built in 1775 along with Fort Foster (1).
-From 1808 - 1818 this was a four-gun crescent-shaped earthwork with a blockhouse.
+From 1808 - 1818 this was a four-gun crescent-shaped stone and earthwork battery with a blockhouse.
 In September 1814 the British captured the fort and burned the barracks.
 It was returned in June 1818.

-Fort Machias (1863 - 1865) was a Civil War five-gun earthwork fort built next to the ruins of Fort O'Brien.
-The sites of both forts became a state park in 1923.
+Fort Machias (1863 - 1865) was a Civil War five-gun timber-revetted earthwork battery built next to the ruins of the older Fort O'Brien battery.
+The sites of both works became a state park in 1923.

 A state militia work located at Birch Point.
 It was abandoned when the British fleet arrived in September 1814.